kryptokrona/kryptokrona-kotlin-sdk/README.md

 This is important if we want to have the sdk-examples submodule.
 If not, you should not need to do this recursive cloning.

+If we already cloned without the recursive flag and we want the content run:

+- `git submodule update --init --recursive`

 ## Tests

 We use unit tests, static code analysis and code coverage to ensure that we always write